ember-learn/guides-source/guides/v3.7.0/tutorial/autocomplete-component.md

 We only use the key event to let our code know that it's time to make a search.

-The test locates the results of the search by finding elements with a class of `listing`, which we gave to our `rental-listing` component in the ["Building a Simple Component"](../simple-component/) section of the tutorial.
+The test locates the results of the search by finding elements with a class of `listing`, which we gave to our `RentalListing` component in the ["Building a Simple Component"](../simple-component/) section of the tutorial.

 Since our data is hard-coded in Mirage, we know that there is only one rental with a city name of "Seattle", so we assert that the number of listings is one and that the location it displays is named, "Seattle".